 Concerning battery life, the TG-6 gets 340 shots out of its LI-92B battery, while the GX85 can take 290 images on a single charge of its DMW-BLG10 power pack.
-The power pack in the TG-6 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 Any camera decision will obviously take relative prices into account.
 The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The TG-6 was launched at a lower price than the GX85, despite having a lens built in.
 Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.